Claude for Ecommerce: 10 Things You Can Do Today

 Other tools answer the first step and stop.
 Claude actually walks through it, because Polar MCP gives it access to all five datasets through one query interface.

-Prompt #2 — ROAS Drop Diagnosis
+Prompt #2 — Diagnose a ROAS drop

 Blended ROAS dropped from 2.4 to 1.8 week-over-week (source: Polar).